CS-179K/BudgetBuddy/backend/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Before start please create the .env file under the root of backend
-include: MONGO_URI and PORT to run the MongoDB(You could config your own cluster on https://www.mongodb.com/ for free) The PORT could be 4000 to support frontend.
+include: MONGO_URI (You could config your own cluster on https://www.mongodb.com/ for free), PORT and SECRET to run the MongoDB
+The PORT could be 4000 to support frontend.